How a US strike on Syria might look

 Not everything went smoothly during that bombing campaign, either - the US blew up the Chinese embassy.

-"There's these mistakes - shortfalls - and they have counterproductive value," says Mr Sepp.'You failed'
+"There's these mistakes - shortfalls - and they have counterproductive value," says Mr Sepp.

 Mr Obama says that the objective of any military strike would simply be to warn the Assad regime not to use chemical weapons again.